WV FINANCIAL AID HOTLINE: 877-987-7664

 UPCOMING TESTING DATES & LOCATIONS

-- Marshall University: Several dates scheduled through August in Huntington; full schedule and registration information available at https://www.marshall.edu/admissions/walk-in-act/.
+- Marshall University: Full schedule and registration information for Huntington tests available at https://www.marshall.edu/admissions/walk-in-act/.
 Several dates also scheduled at Marshall's Mid-Ohio Valley Center in Point Pleasant; additional details at https://www.marshall.edu/movc/a-c-t-info/.

 FREQUENTLY ASKED QUESTIONS

 Do I have to apply for the Promise Scholarship to access a free exam, or can I use my score to apply for another scholarship?